kaisenlinux/manpages-dev/packages/ntfscmp.md

        ntfscmp [OPTIONS] DEVICE1 DEVICE2

 DESCRIPTION
        The  ntfscmp program makes a comparison between two NTFS filesystems from all aspects and reports all variances it finds.
 The filesystems can be on block devices or images files.
-Ntf‐ scmp can be used for volume verification however its primary purpose was to be an efficient development tool, used to quickly locate, identify and check the correctness of the metadata changes made to NTFS.
+       Ntfscmp can be used for volume verification however its primary purpose was to be an efficient development tool, used to quickly locate, identify and check the correctness of  the metadata changes made to NTFS.

        If  one  is interested only in the NTFS metadata changes then it could be useful to compare the metadata images created by using the --metadata option of ntfsclone(8) to eliminate the usually uninteresting timestamp changes.

        The terse output of ntfscmp is intentional because the provided information is enough in each case to determine the exact differences.
-This can be achieved, for instance, if  one  com‐ pares the verbose outputs of ntfsinfo(8) for each reported inodes by the diff(1) utility.
+This can be achieved, for instance,  if  one compares the verbose outputs of ntfsinfo(8) for each reported inodes by the diff(1) utility.

 OPTIONS
        Below is a summary of the options that ntfscmp accepts.